Ross65536/adc-middleware/README.md

 Optional Dev:
 - (H2 only) `spring.h2.console.enabled`: Will enable H2 web console on `http://localhost:8080/airr/v1/h2-console` (default with url `jdbc:h2:file:./data/db` account `sa:password`).
 Defaults to false.

+> Pay attention to spaces, a space at the end of a property value line will be included in the string

 Running with custom properties file (using deployment jar):

 ```shell script